PCE Frequently asked questions

 Are all international students admitted to Spanish Universities in the same way?

-What do I need to do if I am a student from a country within the European Union or that has an international agreement?
+What do I need if my country has an access agreement?

-First, you should contact the university where you wish to study to confirm that they use UNEDasiss Accreditation in their admissions criteria.
+1. First, you should contact the university where you wish to study to confirm that they use UNEDasiss Accreditation in their admissions criteria.
+We will explain what UNEDasiss is later on, but most universities generally accept it.

 Taking into account that Spanish universities weigh up to 14 points, it would be advisable to take the entrance examinations if they do not reach the minimum required.

-Since the maximum you can get is a 6 out of 10, it is very important to do the PCE exams to be able to obtain up to 14 and compete equally with the rest of the candidates.
+Please note that the maximum score you can obtain is 6 out of 10.
+It’s essential to take the PCE exams to potentially score a maximum of 14 points and compete equally with other candidates.

 What do I have to do to enroll at university?